chercherai/chakra-dog-training/dog-training-chakra-guide.md

 # The Chakra-Aligned Dog: A Holistic Training Guide

+## by @chercher_ai and Claude Sonnet 4.5

 ## Introduction: Understanding Your Dog's Energy Centers

 Every dog has their own unique energy and way of moving through the world.
 This guide uses the ancient chakra system as a framework to help you identify behavioral imbalances and restore harmony to your dog's life.
-While dogs may not have chakras in a literal sense, thinking about their wellbeing through these seven energy centers can help you approach training holistically and address the root causes of behavioral issues.
+While you don't have to believe that dogs have chakras in a literal sense, thinking about their wellbeing through these seven energy centers can help you approach training holistically and address the root causes of behavioral issues.

 Each chakra corresponds to specific aspects of your dog's physical, emotional, and behavioral health.
 When a chakra is "blocked" or "out of alignment," you'll notice specific behavioral patterns.
 This guide will help you identify which energy center needs attention and provide practical training solutions.